Totalitarianism: Criticism and analysis

 Leon Trotsky formulated a concept of totalitarianism in his analysis of the USSR in the 1930s.

-In the interwar period totalitarianism emerged as a term used in criticism and analysis of dictatorships of the time.
-In this critical period, the term began to be used to describe fascism and later became a ground of comparison of fascist states and the Soviet Union, but was not understood as an element of a single liberal-totalitarian dychotomy and as something opposite to liberal democracy.
+In the interwar period, totalitarianism emerged as a term used to criticize and analyze the dictatorships of the time.
+It was used to describe fascism and later became a ground for comparing fascist states to the Soviet Union; it was not understood as an element of a liberal–totalitarian dichotomy or as the inverse of liberal democracy.

-In the 1930s, left-wing critics of Stalinism began applying the term to the Soviet state and use it to compare it to fascist states.
-Leon Trotsky was one of the first to do so, thus producing perhaps most famous example of such usage of the term by a left-wing anti-Stalinist dissident.
-It seems that the first to use the term towards the USSR was the writer and left-wing activist Victor Serge, who did it shortly before his arrest in the USSR in a letter published in France.
-The same year, Trotsky compared fascist and Soviet bureaucracies, describing both as parasitic, and later stated that "in the last period the Soviet bureaucracy has familiarised itself with many traits of victorious fascism, first of all by getting rid of the control of the party and establishing the cult of the leader."
-In The Revolution Betrayed (1936), Trotsky began using the term "totalitarian" to analyse the USSR and compare it with Fascism, attributing to totalitarianism, rooted in "the dilatoriness of the world proletariat in solving the problems set for it by history", such features as concentration of power in the hands of a single individual, the abolition of popular control over the leadership, the use of extreme repression, and the elimination of contending loci of power; later he included "the suppression of all freedom to criticize; the subjection of the accused to the military; examining magistrates, a prosecutor and judge in one; a monolithic press whose howlings terrorize the accused and hypnotize public opinion"; Trotsky wrote that the USSR "had become "totalitarian" in character several years before this word arrived from Germany."
-However, his concept was much less defined than those of the Cold War theorists, and he would have disagreed with their core points: that 'central control and direction of the entire economy' was applicable to fascism, and would have rejected their tendency to depict 'totalitarian' societies as politically monolithic and inherently static, as well as their anti-communist perspective and their description of Lenin as a totalitarian dictator; scholars even argued that for him it was a pejorative, not a sociologal concept based on equating Fascism and socialism, like it was for Cold War theorists.
+By the 1930s, left-wing critics of Stalinism began applying the term to the Soviet state and using it in comparison to fascist states.
+Leon Trotsky was one of the first to do so, producing perhaps the most famous example of such usage by a left-wing anti-Stalinist dissident.
+The first to direct the term toward the USSR was writer and left-wing activist Victor Serge, who did so shortly before his arrest in a letter published in France.
+Also that year, Trotsky compared fascist and Soviet bureaucracies, describing both as parasitic, and later stated that "in the last period, the Soviet bureaucracy has familiarized itself with many traits of victorious fascism, first of all by getting rid of the control of the party and establishing the cult of the leader."
+In The Revolution Betrayed (1936), Trotsky used "totalitarian" to analyse the USSR, attributing to totalitarianism—rooted in "the dilatoriness of the world proletariat in solving the problems set for it by history"—such features as concentration of power in the hands of a single individual, the abolition of popular control over the leadership, the use of extreme repression, and the elimination of contending loci of power.
+Later, he included "the suppression of all freedom to criticize; the subjection of the accused to the military; examining magistrates, a prosecutor and judge in one; a monolithic press whose howlings terrorize the accused and hypnotize public opinion".
+Trotsky wrote that the USSR "had become totalitarian" in character several years before the word arrived from Germany.
+However, his concept was much less defined than those of the Cold War theorists, and he would have disagreed with their core points—e.g., that "central control and direction of the entire economy" applied to fascism—and would have rejected their tendency to depict totalitarian societies as politically monolithic and inherently static, as well as their anti-communist perspective and description of Lenin as a totalitarian dictator.
+Scholars have argued that for him it was a pejorative, not a sociological concept based on equating fascism and socialism like it was for Cold War theorists.

 1938 satirical illustration "Carriers of the New Black Plague" by William Cotton; the caption mentions "Totalitarian Eclipse" threatening democracy.